leoreisdias/fullstack-assets-ts/react/@components/README.md

 - Animating a modal with smooth transitions and custom styling.

-### Pagination

-A simple pagination component with logic to display pages between the first and last available.

-**Example Use Case:**

-- Navigating through a list of items fetched from an API with multiple pages.

 ### PDF Visualizer

 Uses react-pdf to display PDFs on the screen, but with different styling from the native browser, and an API to control pages, quantities, and more.
 This is a template, but it's amazing how customizable the PDF display can be here.
 Kudos to Wojciech Maj for this.